DPotoyan/Chem324/_sources/ch03/note05.md

   $$\langle \phi_1 \mid \phi_2 \rangle=0$$

-- "The **Copenhagen interpretation** is an expression of the meaning of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics) that was largely devised from 1925 to 1927 by [Niels Bohr](https://en.wikipedia.org/wiki/Niels_Bohr) and [Werner Heisenberg](https://en.wikipedia.org/wiki/Werner_Heisenberg).
-It is one of the oldest of numerous proposed [interpretations of quantum mechanics](https://en.wikipedia.org/wiki/Interpretations_of_quantum_mechanics), and remains one of the most commonly taught.(https://en.wikipedia.org/wiki/Copenhagen_interpretation#cite_note-Siddiqui2017-1)(https://en.wikipedia.org/wiki/Copenhagen_interpretation#cite_note-Wimmel1992-2)
+- The [Copenhagen interpretation](https://en.wikipedia.org/wiki/Copenhagen_interpretation#cite_note-Siddiqui2017-1) is an expression of the meaning of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics) that was largely devised from 1925 to 1927 by [Niels Bohr](https://en.wikipedia.org/wiki/Niels_Bohr) and [Werner Heisenberg](https://en.wikipedia.org/wiki/Werner_Heisenberg).
+It is one of the oldest of numerous proposed [interpretations of quantum mechanics](https://en.wikipedia.org/wiki/Interpretations_of_quantum_mechanics), and remains one of the most commonly taught.

 - According to the Copenhagen interpretation, physical systems generally do not have definite properties prior to being measured, and quantum mechanics can only predict the probability distribution of a given measurement's possible results.
 - The act of measurement affects the system, causing the set of probabilities to reduce to only one of the possible values immediately after the measurement.
 This feature is known as [wave function collapse](https://en.wikipedia.org/wiki/Wave_function_collapse)."